EgillAntonsson/fmod-scripts/README.md

-# Unity FMOD Template Game
+# Unity FMOD game example
-## This is the Unity project for the [FMOD blog post series](https://www.egill.rocks/blog/fmod/unity-blueprint-game-setup)
+## This is the Unity project for the [FMOD blog post series](https://www.egill.rocks/blog/fmod/unity-game-example)